jamesdeal89/ARmagazines/README.md

 based on the camera feed data; making it useful even as purely a calibration tool.
 This is especially useful in built-up urban areas with poor signal.

+### Software To Aid Development:
+#### VSCodium:
+This is a free and open-source fork of the Microsoft VSCode Integrated Development Environment.
+It has the same features as the main branch however the open-source aproach makes it more attractive.
+It can be found here: https://github.com/VSCodium/vscodium
+#### Python3:
+Python is a high-level programming language with a focus on simple, 'English-like' syntax.
+While it's back-end is often considered inefficient in comparison to others, it's still a powerful language with many API and libraries avaliable which will no doubt be useful for a project which will need to integrate with webcams and other hardware.

 ### Research On Algorithms / Aproaches That Could Be Used:
 #### OpenCV Documentation - Displaying Video And Capturing Camera Feeds:
 Source: https://docs.opencv.org/4.x/dd/de7/group__videoio.html